 1. Amazon Echo Dot

-Amazon Echo Dot has so many cool features and can even be customized with “blueprint” for family use.
+Amazon Echo Dot has so many cool features and can even be customized with a “blueprint” for family use.
 We love using ours to play music, play trivia games, and so much more.
+You can also make phone calls and use a ton of other skills to make the most of this amazing device.

 4. WordSearch by Goliath Games